PeculiarVentures/node-webcrypto-ossl/README.md

 [![NPM](https://nodei.co/npm/node-webcrypto-ossl.png)](https://nodei.co/npm/node-webcrypto-ossl/)

 We wanted to be able to write Javascript that used crypto on both the client and the server but we did not want to rely on Javascript implementations of crypto.
-The only native cryptography available in browser is [Web Crypto](http://caniuse.com/#search=cryptography), this resulted in us creating a `node-webcrypto-ossl` a native polyfill for WebCrypto based on OpenSSL.
+The only native cryptography available in browser is [Web Crypto](http://caniuse.com/#search=cryptography), this resulted in us creating a `node-webcrypto-ossl` a native polyfill for WebCrypto based on OpenSSL since at the time Node did not have a native WebCrypto implementation.
+As of Node 15 however they have added such a interface so you may not need this module any longer.

 ## Table Of Contents